Ippon Kumite Pairs Work

-This is one step pairs work or traditional two person kata called Ippon Kumite, trained both ways round, wherein the student can develop the basic skills with a partner learnt from kata also.
+Ippon Kumite is one type of pairs work or traditional two person kata.
+It is trained both ways round, wherein the student can develop the basic skills with a partner learnt from kata also.
 There are twelve sets of Ippons in this section which offer a variety of techniques.
 This is the foundation to our system and will develop into the strategies within the Tegummi section.
 This set of Ippons will teach the angles and positions for attack and defence, these are the most important parts to the system to gain the proper body alignment under the conditions of attack and defence.
-These body postions are the same in Kata where the student trains solo but in Ippon the student is structure tested under attack and defence making the adjustments needed to develop good Karate skills.
+These body positions are the same in Kata, where the student trains solo but in Ippon the student is structure tested under attack and defence, making the adjustments needed to develop good Karate skills.

-Te Uke Tsuki Waza Renshu hand receiving techniques
+Te Uke Tsuki Waza Renshu pairs work hand receiving techniques

-This section covers the training (Renshu) of the four Uke Tsuki and Te, developing (Nagasu) the flow using (Maai) the combative distance to develop the use and feel of the these techniques (Giho).
-These exercise (Undo) can be trained in many different combinations and various stances within (Chikama) which is the close interval range at which you can strike your partner without taking a step.
+This section covers the training (Renshu) of the four Uke Tsuki and Te, developing (Nagasu) the flow using (Maai) the combative distance, to develop the use and feel of the these techniques (Giho).
+These exercises (Undo) can be trained in many different combinations and various stances within (Chikama), which is the close interval range at which you can strike your partner without taking a step.
 Application can then be added to these drills

 The second set of the hands drills further develops sensitivity Kake Uke, with the partners’ arms remaining in contact whilst attacking, neutralizing and countering.
 These hand drill are performed in a flowing manner both rooted and moving and teach the student connectedness, attack and defence are simultaneous.

-This tends to be more complex, the two students here partake in an exchange of attacking and defending roles in one set of pairs work which flow back and forth.
+This tends to be more complex.
+The two students here partake in an exchange of attacking and defending roles in one set of pairs work which flow back and forth.
 The pace of Ohyo is lively and flowing which differs from the first set of pairs work covered in Ippon Kumite, these sets are light and explosive in nature and involve very complex manoeuvres such as turns, sweeps and take downs.
-Footwork and angleswill further develop the students abiltiy to skillfully control and subdue the opponet whilst full control over thier own.
+Footwork and angles will further develop the students ability to skilfully control and subdue the opponent, whilst full control over their own.